BioMedIA-MBZUAI/SALT/README.md

 | S-SAM           | 0.71          | 30.12         | 0.40%               |
 | **SALT (Ours)** | **0.74**      | **23.87**     | **3.90%**           |

-:sparkling_heart: **SALT** provides the best Dice and HD95 among these PEFT methods, striking a strong balance between accuracy and parameter efficiency.
+🔥: **SALT** provides the best Dice and HD95 among these PEFT methods, striking a strong balance between accuracy and parameter efficiency.

 ---